SukkaW/OpenCore-Document-zh_Hans/source/11-uefi.md

   macOS bootloader requires GOP to be present on console handle, yet the exact location of GOP is not covered by the UEFI specification.
 This option will ensure GOP is installed on console handle if it is present.

   *Note*: This option will also replace broken GOP protocol on console handle, which may be the case on `MacPro5,1` with newer GPUs.

-### 8. `ProvideEarlyConsole`
-  **Type**: `plist boolean`
-  **Failsafe**: `false`
-  **Description**: Ensure switching to text mode early at startup.

-  Disabling this option may result in hiding all messages during startup.
-Since only error messages should normally be printed during startup, this option is recommended to be always enabled.
-The only exception for this option to be disabled is when firmware or third-party drivers, e.g. `ApfsJumpStart` on legacy Macs, unconditionally print to standard output and cannot be otherwise controlled by the bootloader.

 ### 9. `ReconnectOnResChange`
   **Type**: `plist boolean`